agcbls49/NerdBlog/README.md

 http://localhost/nerdblog

-home is where users can create a post
-nerdblog navbar would be index for blog posts made
+Home is where users can create a post.
+Nerdblog on the navbar would be the view for the blog posts made.

-need to do update.php which is edit button